Man aan een balie in een loket met vrouwelijke bediende

 • Annex 46 (in case of single permit procedure).

 In the days that follow, the local police will visit you at your residence to verify your address.
+Please make sure to add your name to the postbox and doorbell.
 You will then be invited to the municipality to complete the registration process.
 The municipality will tell you which documents to bring.

 When the municipal authority completes the registration process, you will receive your Belgian residence card.